 What if my onions are starting to rot?

 Fear not!
-Cut off the bad part, slice or dice in a food processor, and freeze them.
+Cut off the bad part, slice or dice the rest in a food processor, and freeze them.
 Frozen onions are nice to use for soups over the winter.

 Quick Tips and Tricks